El Tour de Tucson

 The 111-mile main event will start and finish at Sixth Avenue, south of Broadway Boulevard, which is across from the Children's Museum Tucson in downtown Tucson.
 Details on this and all other El Tour events, including the 85-mile, 60-mile, and 42-mile rides, are available on perimeterbicycling.com.

-Finally, for the 30th time since 1983, cyclists of all ages and abilities will cycle the perimeter of Tucson, Arizona enjoying the cactus-studded mountain views in the 111, 85, 60 and 42-mile events and in the 4-mile and 1/4-mile Kids & Family Fun Ride events.
+Finally, for the 32nd time since 1983, cyclists of all ages and abilities will cycle the perimeter of Tucson, Arizona enjoying the cactus-studded mountain views in the 111, 85, 60 and 42-mile events and in the 10, 5 and 1/4-mile Kids & Family Fun Ride events.

 El Tour was established in 1983 with the objective of becoming the nation's largest charity-fundraising bicycling event.
 Founder Richard DeBernardis set out to prove that a bicycle event could generate as much money as any fundraiser, while educating the cyclists and the community about the healthful benefits of cycling.

-El Tour has grown from a 198-person bicycling event that raised $5,500 for the American Diabetes Association in 1983, to a two-month series of activities that attracts up to 9,000 cyclists who raise millions of dollars.
+El Tour has grown from a 198-person bicycling event that raised $5,500 for the American Diabetes Association in 1983, to a two-month series of activities that attracts up to 9,000 cyclists who raised more than $3 million for charities in 2013 alone!

 Bill Walton loves cycling in Tucson.